X0rD3v1L/todo-application-service/README.md

 ## Error Handling

-- If an error occurs during any request, the API will return an appropriate HTTP status code along with a JSON response containing an error message.
+- If an error occurs during any request, the API will return an appropriate HTTP status code along with a response message containing an error message.
 - Possible error codes include `400 Bad Request`, `404 Not Found`, `500 Internal Server Error`, etc.

 ## Models